hsarfraz/tax_compliance_exercise/README.md

 This is the url that I used to display the generic text message `http://192.168.3.53:5000/checklist?county=Miami-Dade&state=Florida` (output is shown below + note how I specified the county and state name in the URL)

 <img src="images/second_endpoint_output.jpg" width="1000">

+## Scaling to multiple states and counties

+The current JSON data structure is suitable for a single state and county.
+It needs to be converted to a JSON array to allow results to be returned for multiple states and counties.
+Secondly, the JSON tags within the compliance needs to be conditional based on various compliance requirements across jurisdictions.